Kristina01111000/Drws_site/README.md

 		- yellow image for philosophers corner
 	- used photo editor for flavenoids picture, font = fresh
 	- for admin email change "Settings"=>"General"=>"E-Mail Address". set to mine now, hopefully he fixes the other sites email address thing
+	- nothing on site can be hidden from administrators

 To Do: